stackbit-projects/azimuth-78fcb/content/pages/index.md

     image_alt: App preview
     title: Technology that loves your business as much as you.
     content: >
-      Since 2006 it has been our mission to help organizations use technology that best fits the work they do, and make sure it works as expected, day in, day out.
-Want to find out more about what works best for you and your team, get in touch.
+      Since 2006 it has been our mission to help organizations reliably use the technology for the work they do.
+Our team makes sure things work as expected, day in, day out.
+And when it doesn't, no worries, we got a team of super-hero-nerds ready to help.
     actions:
       - label: Learn More
         url: /features